Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Generate opposite trajectory direction

-This parameter reverses trajectory direction.
-After enabling it, trajectory direction is inverted when picking trajectories, that is, the X-axis direction of trajectory points is flipped.
-This feature changes only trajectory direction, not trajectory point positions.
+This parameter is used to reverse trajectory direction.
+After enabled, trajectory direction is reversed during trajectory picking, meaning the X-axis direction of trajectory points is flipped.
+This function only changes trajectory direction and does not affect trajectory point positions.

 reverse trajectory direction